What Exactly Is Meth?

 As hard as stopping meth is, it is not impossible to quit cold turkey without the help of trained professionals.
 But it is not as safe as seeking the help of trained professionals at a hospital or meth addiction treatment center.
 Treatment centers are well-equipped to handle all types of cases.

-But if you are going to enter rehab, you should know what to expect.
+But if you are going to enter drug rehab, you should know what to expect.
 Those who understand the program and what it entails are more likely to finish and get their life back in order.